 Meter Readings

-- When a customer is selling or transferring ownership of a property serviced by the Newport Water Division, a Request for Final Reading for Sale of Real Estate Form must be completed and submitted (usually by the seller’s realtor or attorney.
+- When a customer is selling or transferring ownership of a property serviced by the Newport Water Division, a Request for Final Reading for Sale of Real Estate Form must be completed and submitted (usually by the seller’s realtor or attorney).
 Meter staff will conduct a meter reading so that a final bill can be generated for the seller.
 The buyer and seller will be provided essential account details and information regarding any outstanding charges.

-- Meter staff perform meter readings for tenancy changes that capture water usage during a specific timeframe change to ensure accurate billing between outgoing and incoming tenants.
+- Meter staff perform meter readings for tenancy changes that capture water usage during a specific timeframe to ensure accurate billing between outgoing and incoming tenants.
 To request this service, property owners must complete and submit a Request for Tenancy Change Form.

 Meter Tests